-Flash floods, earthquake in Indonesia kill dozens
+Flash floods, earthquake in Indonesia kill over 80

 - Boeing 737 Max 8 hit trouble right away, pilot’s tense radio messages show

+“The combination of natural factors and human activities has caused this fatal disaster,” he said.

+Nugroho said 79 bodies had been pulled from the mud and wreckage of crumpled homes by Sunday.
+Another 74 people were hospitalized, many with broken bones and head wounds.

-Nugroho said the number of dead and injured would likely increase since many affected areas had not been reached.
+Nugroho said the number of dead and injured would likely increase since affected areas had not been reached and rescuers were still searching for dozens of people reportedly still missing.

 “We are overwhelmed by too many injuries,” said Haerul Lee, the head of the Jayapura health office, adding that some medical facilities had been hit by power outages.
 “We can’t handle it alone.”